holly-cummins/holly-cummins.github.io/content/posts/2024-03-21--will-ai-take-our-jobs/index.md

 - [Is the “AI developer”a threat to jobs – or a marketing stunt?](https://newsletter.pragmaticengineer.com/p/is-the-ai-developera-threat-to-jobs), Gergely Orosz.
 March 19, 2024.
 - [Generative AI Is Not Going To Build Your Engineering Team For You](https://stackoverflow.blog/2024/06/10/generative-ai-is-not-going-to-build-your-engineering-team-for-you/), by Charity Majors.
 June 10, 2024.
+- At GOTO Copenhagen, Kent Beck was asked if AI would end the job of a developer.
+He had a two-word answer: "Jevon's Paradox."
+In other words, reducing the cost of a thing increases demand for it.
+This is a simular argument to mine, but I hadn't thought of linking it to Jevon's Paradox, even though I actually spend a lot of time thinking about Jevon's paradox in other contexts.